Minneapolis: Colleges and universities

-Headquartered in Minneapolis, the University of Minnesota Twin Cities campus enrolled more than 54,000 students in 2023–2024.
-College rankings in 2024 place the school in the range of 44th to 203rd for academics worldwide.
+Headquartered in Minneapolis, the University of Minnesota Twin Cities campus enrolled more than 45,000 students in 2025–2026.
+College rankings in 2025–2026 place the school in the range of 51st to 210th for academics worldwide.
 QS found a decline in rank over a decade.
-Shanghai found excellence in ecology and library and information science.
-Among the 2,250 schools U.S. News & World Report compared in its 2024–2025 best global universities rankings, the University of Minnesota tied with Emory University at 63rd.
+Shanghai found excellence in communication, psychology, and library and information science.
+Among the 2,250 schools U.S. News & World Report compared in its 2025-2026 best global universities rankings, the University of Minnesota ranked 72nd.
 The school has unusual autonomy that has existed in Minnesota since 1858, when the state constitution included the provision that regents are in control, independent of city government.
 Founded in 1851 and closed in its first decade for lack of funding, the University of Minnesota was revived under the Morrill Act of 1862 using land taken from the Dakota people.
 (Note: The Treaty of 1837 forced Dakota to make the largest land cession—all of their land east of the Mississippi.
 Then the Dakota ceded more of their land in the Treaty of 1851.)

 Augsburg University, Minneapolis College of Art and Design, and North Central University are private four-year colleges; the first two offer master's programs.
 The public two-year Minneapolis Community and Technical College and the private Dunwoody College of Technology provide career training and associate degrees, and the latter offers a bachelor's program.
 Saint Mary's University of Minnesota has a Twin Cities campus for its graduate and professional programs.
 Opening a new Minneapolis site in 2024, Red Lake Nation College is an accredited federally recognized tribal college site that teaches Ojibwe culture and awards associate degrees.
 The large, principally online universities Capella University and Walden University are both headquartered in the city.
 The public four-year Metropolitan State University and the private four-year University of St. Thomas are post-secondary institutions based elsewhere that have campuses in Minneapolis.
 The city has more than twenty-five licensed career schools.